czarnota/tietoevry-bash-training/README.md

 ## Task: The Land of TietoEvry

-Download the following archive using `wget` program:
+Download the following archive using `wget` program.

 ```
 $ wget czarnota.github.io/data/task-land.tar.gz
 ```

-1. Extract the archive
+1. Extract the archive.
 2. Complete all listed missions
-3. Create a `.tar.gz` archive from the directory
+3. Create a `.tar.gz` archive from the directory.

 # Options and arguments